Group | Household Health Systems

 Epidemiology of Legionella in Switzerland

-Legionnaires’ disease/legionellosis is a severe form of pneumonia.
-The disease is notifiable to the Swiss Federal Office of Public Health.
-Over the past ten years, annual reported incidence rates of Legionnaires’ disease in Switzerland increased continuously.
-The reason for this increase and the main sources of infection remain unknown.
-Since 2015, our research group is investigating the trajectory from exposure to Legionella spp. to final and mandatory reporting of Legionnaires’ disease cases to the Swiss notification system for infectious diseases.
-So far, several studies investigating trends in disease notification rates, diagnostic testing behaviour, and physicians’ disease perception and treatment strategies were conducted.
-These studies informed the design of a prospective, national case-control study for which recruitment is planned to start in spring 2022.
-Read more about the Study and our research work here.
+Legionnaires' disease, also known as legionellosis, is a severe form of pneumonia that must be reported to the Swiss Federal Office of Public Health.
+Over the past ten years, the annual reported incidence rate of Legionnaires' disease in Switzerland has increased continuously.
+The reasons for this increase and the main sources of infection remain unknown.
+Since 2015, our research group has been investigating the trajectory from exposure to Legionella spp. to the final, mandatory reporting of cases of Legionnaires' disease to the Swiss infectious disease notification system.
+Several studies have been conducted to investigate trends in notification rates, diagnostic testing behaviour, and physicians’ perception of and strategies for treating the disease.
+The results of these studies informed the design of a prospective, national case-control study.
+Read more